joewiz/enrich/snippets/consolidated-directions.md

 1. Select the "show editing marks" icon in the Word toolbar, to show tabs and returns.
 Delete any extra returns and extra copies of column headings (sometimes Evan included extra column headings at the top of pages).
 Keep the top column heading.
 Review the document for any unexpected formatting (entries split by a return, extra tabs, etc.).
 1. This is your TSV file - tab-separated value.
 Paste it into a new oXygen file, and scan again for irregularities.

-## Prepare the "tsv-helper" app
+## Prepare the "enrich" app

-Install tsv-helper app into eXist
+Install the "enrich" app into eXist

 ## Enrich the data in OpenRefine